 - Flip-cap spout for easy opening/closing and won't get lost.
 For drinking directly from the bottle

 - Standard wide-mouth screw top lid that attaches to the bottle (so it doesn't get lost)

 - Collapsible containers in various sizes for mixing and matching as needed for different activities

-- Container that is able to stand up when filled with water
+- Container that is able to stand up on it's own when filled with water